Geology of Cyprus: Bedrock geology

+Keryneia Terrane

 The Keryneia Terrane occupies the northern margin of Cyprus, stretching from Cape Kormakitis in the west to Cape Andreas in the east.
 The terrane is a sequence of Permian to recent sediments.
 The carbonate rocks are divided into the Dhikomo, the Hilarion and the Sykhari Formation.

 Troodos Ophiolite

 The Troodos Ophiolite crops out in the central part of Cyprus in a northwest to southeast striking band.
-The lithospheric mantle crops out in the Troodos mountains and in the Limassol Forest, Akapnou Forest, on the Akamas Peninsula and near Troullo.
+The lithospheric mantle crops out in the Troodos Mountains and in the Limassol Forest, Akapnou Forest, on the Akamas Peninsula and near Troullo.
 This slab of oceanic lithosphere was formed around 90 million years ago as part of the Neotethys seafloor (Meliata-Maliac-Vardar).

 The Troodos Ophiolite is exceptional for the completeness of the section of oceanic lithosphere.
 The crust is composed of sheeted dykes, pillow basalts and marine sediments.
 The sediments are composed of deep-water shales and radiolarite.
 The mantle parts of the lithosphere are made of harzburgite and dunite (both peridotites), with about 50 to 80% of the minerals now transformed into serpentinite.